OpenWebconcept/plugin-pdc-base/README.md

 ### Who do I talk to?

-IF you have questions about or suggestions for this plugin, please contact <a href="mailto:hpeters@Buren.nl">Holger Peters</a> from Gemeente Buren.
+IF you have questions about or suggestions for this plugin, please contact <a href="mailto:hpeters@buren.nl">Holger Peters</a> from Gemeente Buren.